skellis46/finger-pointing-moon/case-for-support.md

 The Research Associate will support the project through bibliographic research, drafting scholarly outputs, event and output organisation, data and website management and a small volume of administration.
 The RA will be line managed by the PI.
 They will have daily comms together via a Teams channel, and fortnightly stand-up meetings to review progress, and to make milestone or delivery adjustments.
 The PI will balance the RA's ongoing professional development, curiosity, skills and understanding, with open communication regarding the project's milestones and outputs.
 The goal will be to help the RA to develop the skills, experience and confidence to pursue their own research agenda after the completion of the project.
 The RA will have a practice-research PhD, and will be experienced in bibliographic research, writing and editing; they will be an excellent verbal and written communicator and have advanced digital literacy.

-The project will have a four-person Advisory Group that will meet remotely with the PI at six-month intervals to provide high-level guidance: XX add 4 names.
+The project will have a four-person Advisory Group that will meet remotely with the PI at six-month intervals to provide high-level guidance: EP, MD, CW and RN.
 CovUni will allocate additional administrative support to the PI for purchasing, finances, project management and technical support when required.

+Efrosini Protopapa, Lee Miller, Sarah Whatley, Ken Friedman, Michael Biggs, Charlotte Waelde, Carol Brown, Robin Nelson, Adrian Heathfield, Maria Delgado.

 ### Timetable and milestones